British Saddleback: History

 The British Saddleback was created in 1967 by merging the remaining populations of two quite different traditional saddleback breeds, the Essex and the Wessex Saddleback, into a single herd-book.
 Both breeds had declined following the publication of the Howitt report in 1955, which found breed diversity to be a handicap to the pig industry in Britain, and established a policy of concentrating production on three breeds only: the Welsh, the British Landrace and the Large White.

 During the Second World War some 47% of pedigree sow registrations were from the Essex and Wessex breeds.
 In 1949 there were 2435 licensed Essex and Wessex boars, almost 25% of the total number.
 By 1954 the two breeds accounted for no more than 22% of sow registrations and fewer than 10% of registered boars.
 The recommendation of the time was to cross-breed saddleback sows with a white boar to produce a dual-purpose pig, for both pork and bacon production.

-The British Saddleback was listed as "endangered-maintained" by the FAO in 2007.
+The British Saddleback was listed as "endangered-maintained" by the Food and Agriculture Organization of the United Nations in 2007.
 In 2016 the Rare Breeds Survival Trust listed it as a "minority breed" rather than a rare breed.
 In 2012 the population was reported to be 882; by 2019 that figure had fallen to 378.
 In 2022 the breed was listed in DAD-IS as at risk/endangered, and in the 2022–2023 watchlist of the Rare Breeds Survival Trust its conservation status was given as at risk, the second-highest level of concern.

 Saddlebacks have been exported to Bhutan, Brazil, Indonesia, the Leeward Islands, Nepal, Nigeria, the Russian Federation, the Seychelles and the Solomon Islands.